 A 35mm lens might well be among the most useful prime lenses out there.
-It’s good for lots of things, from landscapes to candid people shots at weddings and event to photojournalism to travel.
-If you only choose one prime to have, it might well be a more versatile focal length than the traditional choice of a 50mm.
-It works well on a full-frame camera, and is the rough equivalent of a 50mm “nifty fifty” on a DX (or APS-C) camera.
+It’s good for lots of things, from landscapes to candid people shots at weddings and events to photojournalism to travel.
+If you only choose one prime to have, it might well be a more versatile focal length than the traditional choice of 50mm.
+It works well on a full-frame camera and is the rough equivalent of a 50mm “nifty fifty” on a DX (or APS-C) camera.
 They’re often bigger than a regular 50mm lens, but they’re still generally small enough to have a go-anywhere, versatile place in your kit.

 I’ve been out shooting with several 35mm lenses for Nikon cameras, and I’ll be following this up with more reviews of lenses at this focal length.
 To kick it off, here’s my hands-on review of Nikon’s flagship 35mm offering, the Nikon 35mm f/1.4G.
 Here’s how it stacks up in real-world shooting.

 Nikon’s 35mm f/1.4G weighs a shade under 1.4lbs and is about 3.5 inches long.
 Its maximum aperture is f/1.4, and the minimum is f/16.
 On a full-frame camera, it has a field of view of 63°.
 It will work on Nikon’s DX cameras as well, where its effective focal length will be equivalent to about 52mm.
 Its minimum focus distance is about a foot.
 And it takes 67mm screw-in filters.
 The lens comes with a dedicated HB-59 lens hood, front and back lens caps, and a soft pouch.